SSD Work Requirements

 requirements.
 In addition to meeting

-disability requirements set forth and enforced by the Social Security Administration
+disability requirements set forth and enforced by the Social Security Administration (SSA), you

-as you determine whether you are eligible.
+whether you are eligible.

 At Shook & Stone, our firm is committed to helping disabled workers

 seek Social Security disability, or SSD, benefits.
 We understand that